junglechief87/Sonic-Mania-Randomizer-Custom-Game-Maker/README.md

 -Knuckles can make it into the Heavy Rider fight quite naturally in Encore Mode Lava Reef Act 2.
 When
 	the game tries to play his transition animation, after the act, Knuckles will just continually walk into the wall at the edge of the arena.
-Since cutscene skip exists in this version of the game, just hit start and you will head to the next zone.
+Since cutscene skip exists in this version of the game, just hit start and you will head to the next zone. (v1.0.3 only)

+-In 1.0.6 I use a different metod for level transitions, currently OOZ2 spawns you at the end of OOZ1.
+It doesn't affect anything, enjoy the free extra life.
+(1.0.6 only)

 -Only in Press Garden Act 2, the monitors will still show their default images when frozen in ice, if Power Up Shuffle is on.
 If you break the ice you will see the correct monitor image.
 This is obviously an issue with the game having specific assest for monitors frozen in ice.